smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 LatentMeans

 # Alternatively, the y2 intercepts (which are constrained to equality)
-# added to the latent means give the Y2 Means
+# added to the latent means give the Y2 means
 intercepts <- do.call(cbind, lapply(estimates, "[[", "nu"))[2,1]; intercepts
 intercepts + LatentMeans; MeansY2
 ```